Bradleyda932/2025-Resume/README.md

 ## Artificial Intelligence showcase: Generative AI Digital Portfolio
 #### This is a constantly-updating slideshow of the ways we use AI in the Generative AI course.
 Showcased are the three platforms I use almost daily: ChatGPT, Gemini and Claude.
 Throughout this course, I have found that there are big differences between the three and how much of a deal it is to correctly prompt AI models.
 In addition, we have used: ImageFX, Dall-e, Meta AI, Stable Diffusion, MusicFX and ElevenLabs.
+(Digital portfolio copy.pptx file, doesn't show with LFS, requires download to open)